The Scariest Haunted Houses in the Twin Cities in 2022

 Discounts: Buy online and save $5.

 Stream Town is a staple of the Twin Cities.
 In Chaska MN, they feature 8 different massive attractions.
 They include things like Zombie Apocalypse, Abandoned Down the Rabbit Hole, and Ludicrous Labyrinth.
-They make the claim as one of the Largest Haunted Attractions in MN.

 The best part is, they offer free tickets for parents.
 You don’t get the scares with this pass, but get to see the looks on your kids’ faces as they come running out of attractions.

-See for yourself.
-They offer VIP and Fast Pass Tickets.
-Entry is timed to cut down on line waits.
+Scream Town is my all-time favorite scary experience.
+Find out why!
+Scream Town in Chaska: Raising the bar for Haunted Houses Getting to Chaska Early?
+Check out other fun things to do!
 Fun Things to do in Chaska MN: You won’t think of it as just another suburb anymore

 The Abandoned Hayride | Chaska MN